lakshaykaushik/PublishHTMLReport/README.md

 # Publish HTML Reports
 This extension can be used to publish Jmeter HTML reports as a seperate tab(Parallel to Summary tab) on Azure Devops.
-Right now full support of Jmeter report has been developed, however this extension can also be extended to publish other simple HTML documents or complex HTML reports as well.
+Right now full support of Jmeter report and any generic html report has been developed, however this extension can also be extended to publish other simple HTML documents or complex HTML reports as well.

 ## Usage: